algorand/conduit/docs/tutorials/IndexerWriter.md

 ## Node (algod with follow mode)

 This is the blockchain data source.
-When in [follow mode](follow-mode-doc), algod is controlled by Conduit to ensure the two services are always operating on the same block.
+When in [follow mode][follow-mode-doc], algod is controlled by Conduit to ensure the two services are always operating on the same block.
 In this way algod is able to store the minimum number of blocks required to stream data to Conduit.

-We will cover a basic installation using `update.sh`, for [additional information refer to the developer portal.](node-install-doc)
+We will cover a basic installation using `update.sh`, for [additional information refer to the developer portal.][node-install-doc]

 ```bash
 # Download update.sh script.